 On May 22, 2003, the State Theatre Center for the Arts made history by becoming the first performing arts center in the country to produce, along with broadcast partner WFMZ Channel 69, a three-hour, live television show to recognize and reward outstanding achievement in local high school musical theater.
 It was an extraordinary triumph for creator and executive producer Shelley Brown and her dedicated staff.
 Regional high schools from the Lehigh, Northampton and Warren County, NJ region now had their own TONY®’s – The FREDDY© Awards.

 In a society where performing arts are given far less attention then sports and academics, the State Theatre is committed to bringing attention to these talented students and preserving the future of theater.
 It is estimated that this program directly affects over 2,900 students in our area each year.
 In addition, hundreds of thousands of people experience the students’ hard work and dedication to theater arts by enjoying the FREDDY© Awards Ceremony, which is broadcast live on WFMZ Channel 69.
-Over $1,000,000 in Scholarships, Internships, and Community Awards have been distributed through the FREDDY© Awards program since 2003.
+Over $1.3 million in Scholarships, Internships, and Community Awards have been distributed through the FREDDY© Awards program since 2003.

 The FREDDY© Awards Program has been awarded several community awards including the 2008 Two Rivers Area Chamber of Commerce Award, 2011 Allentown Arts Ovation Award, 2015 United Way: Air Products Leonard Pool Award, the 2016 Bethlehem Fine Arts Tribute Awards and the 2017 Northampton County Council of Teachers: Friends of Education Award.